John Goblikon Interview - On Air with Johnny B

 Put those worlds together, and the result feels less like a surprise and more like destiny wearing a goblin mask.

-Why This Interview Works
+Why This Episode Works

 At On Air with Johnny B, the best conversations happen when pop culture, creativity, and fandom meet in the middle.